 Ostara is celebrated at the spring equinox, which falls between March 19-21 in the northern hemisphere, depending on the year.
 It represents rebirth, new beginnings, and revitalization, and it’s also the first official day of spring.

 Ostara is a celebration to welcome the arrival of spring.
-The equinox is one of two days per year when the day and night are equal, hanging in balance for a pivotal moment before the northern hemisphere shifts into the light half of the year when the sun is out longer, the days become warm, and the flora springs back to life from the earth.
-Ostara is the second Sabbat in the Wheel of the Year, between Imbolc and Beltane.
+The equinox is one of two days per year when the day and night are equal lengths, hanging in balance for a pivotal moment before the northern hemisphere shifts into the light half of the year when the sun is out longer, the days become warm, and the flora springs back to life from the earth.

 Many religions recognize this time of rebirth and honor deities who have been resurrected, including Jesus (Christians), Mithras & Attis (Romans), Dionysus (Greeks), Osiris (Egyptians), Freya (Norse), Tammuz (Babylonians), Inanna (Sumerians), among others, including Eostre.
 Maiden goddesses, as well as deities associated with fertility, nature, and agriculture, are often worshiped during this time.